openfheorg/openfhe-development/docs/static_docs/Threshold_FHE.md

-Threshold FHE is supported in the schemes - BGV, BFV and CKKS.
+Threshold FHE is supported in the schemes BGV, BFV in IND-CPA and IND-CPA^D mode and supported in CKKS only in the IND-CPA mode.
 To use the threshold functionality in OpenFHE, the MULTIPARTY feature needs to be enabled for the cryptocontext with the line `cc->Enable(MULTIPARTY)`, where `cc` is the cryptocontext object.

 The MULTIPARTY feature has been implemented in two modes for BGV/BFV.
 The modes are implemented as an enum -
 # **MultipartyMode multipartyMode**